 Alabama’s TJ Allen and Kyle Lawrence came all the way from sixth call-back to win the average in the #14 Shoot-Out with a time of 29.04 seconds on four head, worth $41,000 at the United States Team Roping Championship's Cinch National Finals of Team Roping.

-“I’ve never done good here, so this is the first time that I’ve actually won something is probably 10 years—it feels great,” Kyle Lawrence said.
+“I’ve never done good here, so this is the first time that I’ve actually won something is probably 10 years—it feels great,” Lawrence, who won $200,000 at the George Strait Team Roping Championship with Dustin Egusquiza in 2016, said.

 Allen made a horse swap with his brother for a palomino to turn all four steers for Lawrence.